ponylang/application-scaffolding-generator/README.md

 ## It assumes that you host Docker images on DockerHub

 The Docker image recreation and push code assumes that you will be hosting images on Docker Hub.
 If that isn't true, you'll need to either remove the Docker image creation and pushing or modify it accordingly.

+## It assumes that you host application release artifacts on Cloudsmith

+The Pony organization hosts various release packages on [Cloudsmith](https://cloudsmith.io/).
+The scaffolding assumes that you will as well.
+Most of the automated release process, as well as nightly builds, is setup to work with Cloudsmith.
+If you want to host packages elsewhere, you'll need to adjust accordingly.

+Please note, that Cloudsmith provides free hosting to open source projects.
+They ask that in return, you advertise that support on your website.
+Such a notice is included in the scaffolding README.

 ## How to structure your project